-'''

 ulimit -Hn

-'''

 which will show the hard limit for the maximum number of file descriptors (-Sn will show the soft limit).
 This limit may be increased.
-On Linux, see /etc/security/limits.conf (global PAM per-user limits configuration); it is also possible to increase the limit in the shell with providing that you are uid 0 (other users can only increase the soft limit up to the hard limit).
-To view the system limit, cat /proc/sys/fs/file-max
+On Linux, see /etc/security/limits.conf (global PAM per-user limits configuration); it is also possible to increase the limit in the shell with ulimit -n newlimit providing that you are uid 0 (other users can only increase the soft limit up to the hard limit).
+To view the system limit, run cat /proc/sys/fs/file-max